oskarbosgraaf/erf2022/README.md

 Unofficial repository for the European Robotics Forum challenge for the second year project of BSc AI at UvA.

 This repository contains the documentation website code and Markdown source files for [UvA robolab](https://robolab.science.uva.nl/)
-## IN DEVELOPMENT

 ## Project Description
 ### Project Goal
 The goal of this project is to develop software for the ERF challenge.
 The challenge was to implement code on two Lely Juno robots.
+In the Github repo you can find code for development and code for deployment.

 <!---[Specific link to another markdown file](docs/CONTRIBUTING.md)-->